Understanding Our Services

 Saying goodbye to our precious pets is never easy.
 We believe that our beloved pets deserve a peaceful and dignified farewell.
 It is important to us that you have all the information you need to feel comfortable about moving forward.

-Although there is no perfect time for paperwork, you will be asked to complete a form giving our vet consent to proceed with euthanasia and complete payment.
+Although there is no perfect time for paperwork, you will be asked to complete a form giving our vet consent to proceed with euthanasia and to complete payment before proceeding.
 We understand this can be difficult to do, but once this is done we can focus our attention completely on you and your pet.

 At the end of the visit, our vet will talk through your chosen aftercare plan and what to expect – whether this be private cremation or home burial.
 It is also at this time that we will create memorial items if you would like them – paw print, nose prints and fur clippings are complimentary.